Thief (2014 video game): Plot

 During a night of revelry in the city, Garrett is hired by his contact Basso to steal from the manor of Baron Northcrest, the tyrannous ruler of the city; Garrett is partnered with Erin to assist him.
 Erin is naïve and reckless, and needlessly kills a guard using her grappling Claw, leading Garrett to rebuke her.
 Atop the manor's roof, the pair witness Northcrest inside leading a group of men into conducting a magical ritual.
-A wary Garrett calls off the job, but Erin objects; in the ensuing struggle, Erin falls through a skylight and absorbs the energy being channelled through the ritual.
+A wary Garrett calls off the job, but Erin objects; in the ensuing struggle, Erin falls through a skylight and absorbs the energy being channeled through the ritual.
 Garrett inadvertently falls into the hall and is knocked out.

 Garrett awakens from a coma one year later to find that the city is being plagued by a disease of unknown origin called "the Gloom", and that various districts of the city are in lockdown.
 Returning to his hideout, Garret receives a message from Basso, who hires Garrett to steal a ring from a noble's corpse at a foundry used to dispose of victims of the Gloom.
 Garrett evades Northcrest's right-hand man, the Thief-Taker General, and retrieves the ring.
 There, he meets a man called Orion, the leader of a resistance movement working to bring down Northcrest.
 Agreeing to help Orion, Garrett ventures to a hidden brothel to find a unique book, visiting Erin's hideout in the process and experiencing a vision of her mentioning a place called Moira Asylum.
 Basso is arrested by the Thief-Taker General, prompting Garrett to rescue him.
-Garrett breaks into Northcrest's vault and recovers a piece of a mysterious stone called the Primal, which had been used in the ritual at Northcrest's manor; another vision reveals to Garrett that Erin is alive and under the influence of the power from the stone.
+Garrett breaks into Northcrest's vault and recovers a piece of a mysterious stone called the Primal, which was used in the ritual at Northcrest's manor.
+Another vision reveals to Garrett that Erin is alive and under the influence of the power from the stone.